-Judi Witts Francini, owner of Divina Cucina (http://www.divinacucina.com), offers cooking classes and walking tours of Florence and Chianti.
-She has also developed the Chianti: Food + Wine app, available from the Apple Store.
+Judi Witts Francini, owner of Divina Cucina (www.divinacucina.com), offers cooking classes and culinary tours of Florence and Chianti.
+She has also developed the Taste Chianti app, available from the Apple Store.

 A simple pasta dish can be easy to make, delicious and inexpensive.
 Master some basic rules and you’ll be eating like a Tuscan in no time.